 9 units (3-0-6) | first term

 A course intended for students interested in learning how rapidly evolving technologies are harnessed to produce useful products or fertile new area for research.
 Students will work through Harvard Business School case studies, supplemented by lectures to elucidate the key issues.
 There will be a term project where students predict the future evolution of an exciting technology.
 The course is team-based and designed for students considering choosing an exciting research area, working in companies (any size, including start-ups) or eventually going to business school.
 Topics include technology as a growth agent, financial fundamentals, integration into other business processes, product development pipeline and portfolio management, learning curves, risk assessment, technology trend methodologies (scenarios, projections), motivation, rewards and recognition.
 Industries considered will include electronics (hardware and software), aerospace, medical, biotech, etc. Students will perform both primary and secondary research and through analysis present defensible projections.
 E/SEC 102 and E/ME/MedE 105 are useful but not required precursors.

 6 units (3-0-3) | third term

-This graduate course is designed to increase students' effectiveness in communicating complex technical information to diverse audiences and to deepen their understanding of key tools and techniques.
-Students will explore scientific storytelling through multiple genres, including oral presentations, written articles, and visual narratives.
-In-class workshops will provide students with the opportunity to revise their work and consider feedback from others.
-Each student will complete the class with a portfolio of projects highlighting various aspects of their communication skills.
+This graduate course offers instruction and practice in written and oral communication for scientists and engineers.
+The course is designed to increase students' effectiveness in communicating complex technical information to diverse audiences and to deepen their understanding of communication tools and techniques.
+Students will explore scientific storytelling through multiple communication genres, including research manuscripts and presentations, visual narratives, and traditional and social media channels.
+In-class workshops will provide students with the opportunity to revise their work and consider feedback from instructors and peers.
 (Registration by application only, and EAS graduate students are given priority.)